BelledonneCommunications/linphone-android/README.md

 You may have already noticed that the app installed by Android Studio has ```org.linphone.debug``` package name.
 If you build the app as release, the package name will be ```org.linphone```.
-This allows developpers to keep a stable version as well as a developpment one on the same device easily.

 ## Firebase push notifications